erichaydel/errdo/README.md

 secret
 confirm_password
 secret_token`
  are all scrubbed from the params before storing the error in the database.
 If you need something else scrubbed, let me know and I can add it.

-In the future, I want to make it customizable as well.
+ To customize this, add params with

+ `# Errdo.dirty_words += ["custom_param"]`

+ in the config file.

 ## Contributing